jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

   </p>
 </blockquote>
 <p>The Chancellor wrote similarly that he did not see how he could order the State
-to put into effect the equalization which the <a name="page33"></a>Attorney General suggests this Court should order the State to do. </p>
+to put into effect the equalization which the Attorney General suggests this Court should order the State to do. </p>
 <p>A reference to the pages of the record to which the Attorney General referred
 for his assertion that equality will occur sometime in the future does not reveal that there is any likelihood of equality at all